More in Mumsnet Jobs

 Paternity leave is not, despite its name, only for biological fathers.
 It's for all co-parents, civil partners, and any partner (including same sex partners), who, in the words of the law, is “in an enduring family relationship” with the baby’s mother and expects to have the main responsibility for bringing up the baby (with the mother).

-- Have worked for your employer for 26 weeks by the beginning of the 15th week before the baby's due date
+To qualify for paternity leave, you must be an employee and have worked for your employer for 26 weeks or more by the beginning of the 15th week before the baby's due date.

 You are entitled to ordinary paternity leave where the purpose of your absence is: